How to set up SFTP access for multiple users?

 Setting up SFTP access for multiple users

 For transferring files, SFTP is much more secure than FTP.
-However, a shared hosting account only has one SSH login.
-Because SFTP relies on SSH, this is a problem.
+However, a shared hosting package only includes one SSH login account.
+Because SFTP relies on SSH, this means you cannot use regular FTP users with SFTP.
+You can only use your cPanel username, which is a potential problem.
 You don't want to share your account password with other users just so they can use SFTP to transfer some files.

 The solution is to create and deploy a separate SSH key pair for each user who wants to use SFTP.
 Because SSH key pairs do not require passwords, users can then access your account and transfer files securely using SFTP.